Sydney Markets: History

 On 12 September 1975, Flemington Markets was opened by State Governor Roden Cutler relieve the Paddy's Markets at Haymarket.
-After the relocation of the markets to Flemington, the suburb was renamed "Homebush West", with the locality name "Flemington" restricted to the Sydney Markets.
-Nevertheless, the whole of Homebush West continues to be commonly referred to as "Flemington", even in official contexts.
+After the relocation of the markets, "Flemington" was gazetted as an official suburb in 1977 (prior to this, the residential part of the suburb had been part of Strathfield).
+The suburb name was re-gazetted with a new official name of "Homebush West" in 1992, after which the name "Flemington" was officially limited to an urban place located in a small unpopulated strip of the suburb within Cumberland Council.
+Nevertheless, the markets continue to be commonly known as "Flemington Markets" rather than "Homebush West Markets", and the suburb remains commonly referred to as "Flemington" rather than "Homebush West", even in official contexts.
 Sydney Markets Limited purchased the land and infrastructure at Flemington from the New South Wales Government in 2002.

 Paddy's Market was redeveloped as Market City, completed in 1997.
 After temporarily moving to Redfern to make way for the development works, Paddy's Market resumed trading at Market City in 1993.
 The Sydney Markets Authority, privatised in 1997 as Sydney Markets Limited, continues to operate both the Flemington and Haymarket markets.